MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1065-do-not-raise-exceptions-in-unexpected-locations.md

 ### ToString Methods

 The debugger uses <xref:System.Object.ToString%2A?displayProperty=fullName> to help display information about objects in string format.
-Therefore, **ToString** should not change the state of an object and it should not throw exceptions.
+Therefore, **ToString** should not change the state of an object, and it shouldn't throw exceptions.

 ### Static Constructors

 Throwing exceptions from a static constructor causes the type to be unusable in the current application domain.
-You should have a very good reason (such as a security issue) for throwing an exception from a static constructor.
+You should have a good reason (such as a security issue) for throwing an exception from a static constructor.

 ### Finalizers